 Expenditure during the research phase of a project is recognised as an expense when incurred.
-Development costs are capitalised only when technical feasibility studies identify that the project will deliver future economic benefits and these benefits can be measured reliably.
+Development costs are capitalised only when technical feasibility studies identify that the project will deliver future economic benefits and these benefits can be measured reliably, the asset is available for use or sale, the Company can demonstrate there is a market for the asset, expenditures for the development of the asset can be reliably measured and the Company has the necessary assets to complete the development and to use and sell the asset.